 - Add enough of the beef stock mixture to cover the bottom of the pan and, as it simmers, scrape up all the browned bits off the bottom of the skillet.
 Turn off the heat and transfer the liquid to the slow cooker along with the rest of the beef stock mixture.

-- Add the onion, carrots, leeks, and oregano to the slow cooker and stir.
+- Add the onion, garlic, carrots, rutabaga, leeks, and oregano to the slow cooker and stir.
 Cover and set the slow cooker to low and cook the stew for 4 hours.
 After four hours, add 1 tablespoon of chives and 1 tablespoon of parsley.
 Stir the stew, cover it with the lid, and cook it on low for another 4 hours.
 To serve, garnish each serving with the rest of the fresh herbs.

 The cooked stew keeps well in the refrigerator for a few days, but you may need to thin it with beef stock when you reheat it because it thickens up a lot when chilled.